dougaicoin/whitepaper/README.md

 #### 3.2 Blockchain Integration and Internal Economy

-DougAI leverages blockchain technology to create a robust internal economy based on the $DOUG token, implemented on the Solana blockchain for its high throughput and low transaction costs.
+DougAI leverages blockchain technology to create a robust internal economy based on the $DOUGAI token, implemented on the Solana blockchain for its high throughput and low transaction costs.
 This system facilitates:

-- Token-based transactions: Users pay for AI computations with $DOUG tokens
+- Token-based transactions: Users pay for AI computations with $DOUGAI tokens
-- Resource provider rewards: Contributors of computing power are compensated in $DOUG tokens
+- Resource provider rewards: Contributors of computing power are compensated in $DOUGAI tokens
 - Automated payments: Smart contracts manage the flow of tokens between users and resource providers
 - Transparent pricing: Computational costs are clearly defined and executed on-chain
 - Instant settlements: Rapid transaction finality ensures immediate compensation for resource providers